perwin/imfit/docs/config_file_format.md

 Note that limit specifications are actually *required* by the Differential Evolution solver; they are optional for the other solvers (including the default Levenberg-Marquardt solver).
-Limit specifications are simply *ignored* by makeimage.
+Limit specifications are *ignored* by makeimage.

 ## Examples